laranzu/MCastBots/README.md

 Both the bot and supervisor will **run** with just the standard Python library.
 To make a new translation or update existing you will need the `babel` Python package.

+Information, warning, error strings are all marked for translation.
+Debug messages are not because all the code and comments are in English.